Thorndon Country Park

 Dog Walking

 Dogs are welcome at Thorndon but must be kept under control: either on a lead or by command.
+We have grazing animals on-site so be aware of signs asking you to keep dogs on a lead in these areas.

-Please keep dogs on a lead around the Gruffalo Trail route.
 We expect all walkers to pick up their dog’s waste; bins are provided for this.

 Dog Activity Course